godvmxi/godvmxi.github.io/source/_posts/download-video-from-telegram-private-chat.md

 # Download from telegram private chat/channel
-There always some special video in some private chat&channel. we can use some tools to download it.
+There always some special video in some private chat&channel.
+And they are not allowded to be downloaded, so we can use some tools to download it.